amitrajaraman/notes/hs-101/macro.md

 * The _discount rate_ or bank rate is the rate of interest which a central bank charges on its loans and advances to commercial banks (loans).
 It is currently 4.25%.
 	_Repo rate_ is the rate at which commercial banks borrow money (short-term funds) from the RBI by selling their securities.
 It is currently 4%.
 	The reverse repo rate is the rate of interest offered by the RBI when banks deposit their surplus funds with it for short periods.
-When banks have surplus funds but no lending/investment options, they deposit these funds with the RBI, which they earn interest on.
+When banks have surplus funds but no lending/investment options, they must deposit these funds with the RBI, which they earn interest on.
 Discount lending is used to provide extra liquidity when financial institutions are in trouble.

 	Banks are mandated to invest a quarter of their deposit/borrowings inflows into government securities.
 Only the excess over this mandated investment can be used to borrow funds from repo window.
 The banks' core borrowing usually comes from deposits, so RBI is a "lender of last resort".